bunnyhero/MarkdownEditingOnly/messages/template.md

-# MarkdownEditing {version} Changelog
+# MarkdownEditingOnly {version} Changelog

-Your _MarkdownEditing_ plugin is updated.
+Your _MarkdownEditingOnly_ plugin is updated.
 Enjoy new version.
 For any type of feedback you can use [GitHub issues][issues].

 ## Bug Fixes